Wyfi0/kickstart.nvim/README.md

 #### Other linux install

-(this is a joke I understand arch isn't for everyone it's just my favorite <3)
+(this is a joke I understand arch isn't for everyone it's just my favourite <3)

 <details><summary>Ubuntu Install Steps</summary>